-I was cleaning out a closet the other day and came across my old PC setup from 2010.
-I decided I wanted to either do something with it or get rid of it, and I thought it might make a great arcade emulator or a virtual pinball machine.
+I was cleaning out a closet the other day and came across my old custom-build PC setup from 2010.
+I need to decide to either do something with it or get rid of it, and I think it might make a great arcade emulator or a virtual pinball machine.

-Despite the computer’s age, I think it will run Pinball FX, and I have a nice collection of tables on Steam (yay Steam sales).
+Despite the computer’s age, it runs Pinball FX decently, and I have a nice collection of tables on Steam (yay Steam sales).
 The game has a cabinet mode that will change the perspective of the playfield, and it also supports a second screen for a back glass.

 I’m not sure if the enclosure should retain the classic proportions of a real pinball machine or be constrained to the size of the components.
 I don’t think it will need as much depth or length as a real cabinet.

 I’m not a pinball purist, so the final form factor will probably be somewhat compromised.
 I’ll try to have the classic playfield angle, but allow the rest of the cabinet to be as small as it can be while containing the hardware.